OpenTTD/OpenTTD/README.md

 A build environment with DJGPP is needed as well as libraries such as Allegro, zlib and libpng, which all can be downloaded from the DJGPP website.
-Compilation is straight forward: use make, but do a './configure' before the first build.
+Compilation is straight forward: use '`make`', but do a '`./configure`' before the first build.
 The build binary will need cwsdpmi.exe to be in the same directory as the openttd executable. cwsdpmi.exe can be found in the os/dos/cwsdpmi subdirectory.
 If you compile with stripping turned on a